 Serabi has established a full mining camp at the Palito Mine.
-The camp consists of accommodation for the personnel, offices, warehouses, maintenance facilities, and a wide variety of services that make the camp self sufficient in many aspects.
+The camp consists of accommodation for the personnel, offices, warehouses, maintenance facilities, and a wide variety of services that make the camp self-sufficient in many aspects including catering and recreational facilities.